Frequently Asked Questions

 If I have an injury/disability can I enroll in a FIT class?

 If you are unable to complete or are concerned about registering for a course because of your abilities or disabilities or an injury, we will do everything we can to accommodate your individual situation.
-Please contact the FIT course administrator, Karol Tiemersma, for more information: email@example.com or 331-8890.
+Please contact the FIT Program Coordinator, Karol Tiemersma, for guidance: email@example.com or 331-8890.

 How do I know if I have a concussion?

-If you suspect that you have a concussion and it happened during class, please tell your professor if he/she is not aware of it.
-Your professor will then walk you through the proper steps to facilitate your assistance and safety.
+If you suspect that you have a concussion and it happened during class, please tell your instructor.
+Your instructor will then walk you through the proper steps to facilitate your assistance and safety.
 If you think you have a concussion from the result of something that happened outside of class, inform you instructor and seek appropriate medical care.
 See the options for care on campus in the question, “What do I do if I get injured?”

 For more information on concussions, here is a link to the CDC information: http://www.cdc.gov/headsup/